 The British Institute at Ankara (BIAA) was founded in 1947 and incorporated in the 1956 cultural agreement between the Republic of Turkey and the United Kingdom.
 It is internationally renowned for conducting world-class research in Turkey and the Black Sea region in the humanities and social sciences.

-The BIAA is one of the eight British International Research Institutes (BIRI) supported by the British Academy – the UK’s national academy for the humanities and social sciences.
+The BIAA is one of the eight British International Research Institutes (BIRI), which operate with the support of the British Academy and core funding, administered through the Academy, from the UK Department for Business, Energy and Industrial Strategy.

 The BIRI play a vital role in conducting and supporting world-leading research, connecting researchers in the UK with academic and non-academic communities across the Mediterranean, the Black Sea and southern Europe, Africa, Turkey, the Middle East, Iran and Central Asia.